UZ-SLAMLab/Endo-Depth-and-Motion/README.md

 ```

 where -i is the input odometry in format .pkl computed with the tracking.
 The output 3D meshes of the Hamlyn test data using the volumetric fusion are [here](https://drive.google.com/drive/folders/1sgmdtKFL1Lu8eqljKN-o_cjHRXIa7VI-?usp=sharing).

+## 👩‍⚖️ License

+Endo-Depth-and-Motion is released under [GPL-3.9 License](LICENSE).
+The code in the folder apps/depth_estimate is property of the authors of [Monodepth2](https://github.com/nianticlabs/monodepth2) and has its own [License](apps/depth_estimate/LICENSE).